Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 Dependencies on other TYPO3 extensions

-ext_emconf.php had a property for specifying dependencies on other extensions by referencing the extension key and, optionally, a version range.
+ext_emconf.php had a property for specifying dependencies on other extensions by referencing the extension key and an optional range of versions.

 composer.json also contains a field for specifying dependencies using a Composer package name with a version range.
 However, there is no direct way to distinguish whether such a package name refers to another TYPO3 extension or to a regular Composer package that should be installed from Packagist.